What is SUSS?

 What are the additional criteria for Bachelor of Science in Early Childhood Education with Minor programme?

 All shortlisted applicants will be required to complete a self-declaration medical form.
-Applicants who are offered a place in UniSIM's Early Childhood Education programme will need to pass a medical examination before confirmation of acceptance to the programme.
+Applicants who are offered a place in SUSS's Early Childhood Education programme will need to pass a medical examination before confirmation of acceptance to the programme.